IO Interactive: Acquisition by Eidos Interactive, further Hitman releases (2004–2006)

 The first game to release under Eidos Interactive's management was Hitman: Contracts, the third game in the Hitman franchise, which was announced and released in April that year.
 The game was developed in about nine months, from concept stage to console submission, but was under the influence of "crunch time" throughout the entire development.
 Contracts received positive reception.
 The next game, Hitman: Blood Money, was announced shortly afterwards, in November 2004.
-Released in May 2006, the game was praised by critics and retrospectively multiply referred to as the best game in the Hitman series.
+Released in May 2006, the game was praised by critics and has been referred to in multiple retrospectives as the best game in the Hitman series.